rasmusab/officialcocktails/officialcocktails.com/content/cocktails/tequila_sunrise.md

 ![](/cocktail-images/tequila_sunrise.jpeg)

-## Directions for how to make a Tequila sunrise
+## Directions for how to make the Tequila sunrise

 1. Fill a Collins glass with ice.
 2. Pour 4.5 cl of tequila into the glass.